elixir-europe/MARS/paper.md

 ```
 $.studies.assays.dataFiles[type=“Raw Data File*”]
 ```
-## ENA’s receipt for MARS and ISA-JSON update
+## ENA's receipt for MARS and ISA-JSON update
 xxxx

 # Discussion and future work

-## BioSamples’ adaptor for MARS ISA-JSON
+## BioSamples' adaptor for MARS ISA-JSON

-Additional features must be added to the BioSamples’ adaptor for MARS in order to be able to capture the complete set of metadata attributes which are stored in ISA-JSON as protocol parameter values.
+Additional features must be added to the BioSamples' adaptor for MARS in order to be able to capture the complete set of metadata attributes which are stored in ISA-JSON as protocol parameter values.

 Investigation -> Studies -> processSequence

-Look for “outputs = ‘id’ of the Samples”.
+Look for “outputs = 'id' of the Samples”.

 For each output id = Sample id, list the parameterValues and annotate the Samples.

 ## Receipt for MARS and ISA-JSON update

 Must be reviewed to formalise placing of accession numbers for study and how to store this information in ISA-JSON.
-Also the reporitory identifier must match what sent by ISA-JSON at the start.
+Also the repository identifier must match what sent by ISA-JSON at the start.

-## ENA’s adaptor for MARS ISA-JSON
+## ENA's adaptor for MARS ISA-JSON

 ### Review the capability to capture all data files comments.